Dmrgn/Infrascan/backend/readme.md

         - free for 100,000 request a month with MapBox's Temporary Geocoding API
     - Please confirm this with the appropriate API documentation

+3. You should also create an app password for your gmail account of choice to be used as the email verification mailer.
+Once you have the app password, add it to the `data/keys.json` file under the key `email`.
+Then, set the constant `EMAIL_ADDRESS` in `constants.py` to be the email address of choice.

-2. Install dependancies with `pip install -r ./requirements.txt`.
+4. Install dependancies with `pip install -r ./requirements.txt`.

-3. Start the server with `flask run`.
+5. Start the server with `flask run`.